 St. Francis Chapel

-The Chapel was designed as a reflection of the open expanse of God’s Love.
+The St. Francis Chapel is open to anyone for prayer and meditation.
+The Chapel follows the traditional style of an Eastern Orthodox Church but with a few modifications to show the open and inclusive nature of St. Francis of the Woods.
 A United Methodist cross above the Orthodox altar is a sign of our ecumenical spirit.
 The iconostasis (icon screen) represents the meeting place between God and humanity.
-Icons have been used in Christian worship since its earliest history.
-They remind us that the unseen Creator of the Universe became incarnate, uniting spirit and matter, human and Divine in the eternal flow of love.
+Unlike most Orthodox churches, our iconostasis is transparent, without doors, a symbol that Divine Grace is available to all who.
+Icons have been used in Christian worship since the time of the Apostles.
+They remind us that the unseen Creator of the Universe became incarnate, and therefore imageable, and in so doing united spirit and matter, human and Divine in one eternal flow of love.

-Liturgy of Preparation @ 10:00
+10:30 - Liturgy of Preparation

-Divine Liturgy @ 10:30
+10:45 - Divine Liturgy